 The project title of the grant

-All AHRQ progress reports due in FY 2015 (10/1/14 – 9/30/15) and beyond are due 3 months before the anniversary of the award.
-For example, for an FY2014 award issued with a start date of 2/1/14, the annual progress report is due 11/1/14 (i.e., three months before the FY2015 budget period start date (i.e. anniversary date) of 2/1/15).
-However, if the budget period start date is between 1/1/15 and 4/1/15, grantees will not be penalized if the progress report is received 2 months before the next budget period start date rather than 3 months.
+All AHRQ RPPRs are due 3 months before the anniversary of the award.
+For example, for an FY2021 award issued with a start date of 2/1/2021, the annual progress report (RPPR) for the award to be issued in FY2022 is due 11/1/2021 (i.e., three months before the FY2022 budget period start date of 2/1/2022).
 If the due date falls on a weekend or federal holiday, the due date is automatically extended to the next business day.

-Once initiated, Commons creates the report in a PD/PI Work in Progress status and sets the current reviewer.
+Once initiated, Commons creates the RPPR in a PD/PI Work in Progress status and sets the current reviewer.
 A message displays as follows:

 The RPPR has been successfully initiated.

-NOTE: If at any time initiation fails due to business rules validations, error or warning messages display on the screen.
+NOTE: If initiation fails due to business rules validations, error or warning messages display on the screen.

-Once initiated, the editing process can begin.
+Once initiated, begin editing by clicking the three-dot ellipsis icon next to Award Number and selecting Edit RPPR.
 The RPPR is accessed for editing via the RPPR Menu screen.
-The editing feature for single-project RPPRs is different from those of multi-project RPPRs.
 The steps for accessing each type of RPPR are outlined in other topics.
-Refer to Accessing a Single-Project RPPR for Editing or Accessing a Multi-Project or Single-Project with Complicated Structure for Editing as appropriate.
+Refer to Accessing a Single-Project RPPR for Editing or Accessing a Multi-Project or Single-Project with Complicated Structure for Editing.